barackd222/barackd222.github.io/index.md

 - a modern User Interface rolled on top of the API's developed for MedRec NG to demonstrate what is possible re improved customer experience.
 -	Java based internal APIs that support CRUD operations against MedRec NG to provide a starting point upon which participants can bring their innovative ideas to explore and prove.

-With the core application and internal API’s locked down as Version 1, the Castle will then serve as a vehicle to overlay innovative ideas and implement them using various Oracle (IaaS, PaaS, SaaS) services and Open Source software to demonstrate proof points around the ideas.
-It is anticipated that this opportunity to innovate will generate activity from Oracle Pre-Sales, Partners and Developers and support Hackathon activities during FY18.
+With the core application and internal API’s locked down as Version 1, the MedRec Platform Playpen will then serve as a vehicle to overlay innovative ideas and implement them using various Cloud Services (IaaS, PaaS, SaaS) and Open Source software to demonstrate proof points around the ideas.

+It is hoped that this platform will encourage fun, learning and innovation from a number of perspectives whether you are running a workshop, running a conference, or a hackathon or just sefl-learning aroubnd the following areas;
+- Ployglot Development (JEE, JavaScript, Python, Node,js etc)
+- API's
+- Integration
+- Security
+- Containers, Registries
+- Source Code Management and Control (GitHub)
+- Operating System (Linux)
+- Mobility, Chatbots, Robotics

 <br>
 <center>